tmijieux/osux/src/taikorank/test/README.md

 ### Test convert
 For checking if the autoconvert algorithm is correct.
 Use the following command line to run the test:

-`./tr_test_convert.py yaml/test_convert.yaml`
+`./tr_test_convert.py yaml/convert/test_convert.yaml`

 They are basicely unit test only on sliders.
 Even if it looks quite good at the moment, osux convertion algorithm differs from the real one on some maps.

 ### Test stars
 For checking star rating based on a given output order.
 If the beatmaps are not in the same order the number of errors is computed using Levenshtein's distance.
-Example use:
+First you will have to generate the beatmaps with:

+`./generate_beatmaps.py`

+Then you can run all the test like this:

-`./tr_test_convert.py yaml/test_density.yaml`
+`./tr_test_convert.py yaml/test_generated_main.yaml`

-Mostly unit test for each star rating for now.

 ### Test mapset
 For checking star rating in a mapset without a given output order.
 The program guess the expecting output based on the difficulty names: Inner Oni > Oni > Muzukashi...